CSS Accordion using checkbox, label and div tags

 Published on Steam on July 8, 2021

-When Capcom released REmake it was obvious they struck gold with the engine and style.
+When Capcom released their "REmake" of the original Resident Evil it was obvious they struck gold with the engine and style.
 It would have been a waste to use that architecture for only a single game.
-Resident Evil 0 was born of both that desire and its cancelled N64 counterpart.
+Resident Evil 0 was born of both that desire and work that had been started on its cancelled N64 counterpart.

 The first environment in the game is a luxury passenger train.
 Before playing I'd always wondered how the developers adapted puzzles and combat to such a cramped space.
 They certainly pulled it off.
 Though there are some more open areas with familiar structure later in the game, I think much of it shares this same claustrophobic feeling, which adds to the tension.
 It's the same ornate environment design as REmake, and it creates a great atmosphere.
 You could realistically probably get through this train section in 10 minutes if you know what you're doing, and I wish there was more of it.
 I'd love to see future RE games return to this sort of unconventional setting as opposed to exclusively sprawling mansions and castles.